 And that was it for phone service.

 The year before that, Guy Callendar argued that CO2 greenhouse global warming was underway.

 So I’ve lived through and observed very dangerous times, with both of these issues threatening human survival in a way that was unthinkable previously.

-Along the way, I’ve learned a lot and slowly realized a fundamental purpose, which is to try to express what I’ve learned in a world that is now intensely connected, with the hope that my own experience and learning and understanding might be helpful to others in achieving the full potential of life and avoiding ridiculous calamity and having fun.
+Along the way, I’ve learned a lot and slowly realized a fundamental purpose, which is to try to express what I’ve learned in a world that is now intensely connected, with the hope that my own experience and learning and understanding might be helpful to others in achieving the full potential of life, avoiding ridiculous calamity and having fun.